krother/python_fundamentals_nobleprog/data_structures/README.md

 # Data Types and Operations

+Throughout the day, we will write code to evaluate **baby name counts** from the US.
+We will use two sets of data:

+* [bigbang_names.csv](bigbang_names.csv) : a small file with the names from Big Bang Theory for one year
+* [national data](https://www.ssa.gov/oact/babynames/limits.html) - files for all years (use the 7 MB download)

 ## Exercise 1

 Try out methods of [strings](strings.png) and [lists](lists.png) by typing in the examples in the images.